 An authorised officer may, at any time, enter a place where a child is living under a placement arrangement for the purpose of inspecting the place and making any inquiries in relation to the wellbeing of the child that the authorised officer considers appropriate.

-84. Authorised officer may request carer to hand over child
+84. Authorised officer may require person to hand over child

+(1) In this section —

+child means a child who is the subject of a placement arrangement.

-An authorised officer may at any time request a carer of a child to hand over the child to the officer.
+(2) An authorised officer may at any time require a carer of a child, a parent of a child or any other person who has the care or control of a child to hand the child over to the authorised officer.

+(3) A person who is required to hand over a child under subsection (2) must comply with the requirement.

+Penalty: a fine of $12 000 and imprisonment for one year.

+[Section 84 inserted by No. 49 of 2010 s.
+63.]

 85. Warrant (apprehension) where child not handed over

-(1) If a carer does not comply with a request made by an authorised officer under section 84 the officer may apply to a judge or magistrate for a warrant (apprehension).
+(1) If a person does not comply with a requirement of an authorised officer under section 84 the officer may apply to a judge or magistrate for a warrant (apprehension).

 (2) An application under subsection (1) must be made in accordance with section 120.

-(3) On an application made under subsection (1) a judge or magistrate may issue a warrant (apprehension) if the magistrate is satisfied that the carer has not complied with the request.
+(3) On an application made under subsection (1) a judge or magistrate may issue a warrant (apprehension) if the magistrate is satisfied that the person has not complied with the requirement.

 Note: Section 122 contains provisions about the effect of a warrant (apprehension).

 [Section 85 amended by No. 8 of 2009 s.
-32(3).]
+32(3); No. 49 of 2010 s.
+64.]

 86. Warrant (apprehension) where child absent or taken without authority